4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 About Disk Boot Failure

-The disk boot failure, or more specifically speaking, "DISK BOOT FAILURE - INSERT SYSTEM DISK AND PRESS ENTER", is an error that means Windows couldn't load correctly.
-Indicated from the error message, it asks you to insert a system disk.
-It means that the disk boot failure occurs because BIOS is unable to find a bootable drive to start up the computer during the startup process.
+The "DISK BOOT FAILURE - INSERT SYSTEM DISK AND PRESS ENTER" error message indicates that Windows couldn't load correctly, prompting the user to insert a system disk.
+This error occurs when BIOS is unable to find a bootable drive to start up the computer during the startup process.

 Disk boot failure - insert system disk and press enter